Check these out if you want to stand out in the crowd when it comes to your desktop.

 GPU clearance is solid for a small ITX case with a unique design since you can install cards up to 200mm in length.
 Not enough room for flagship cards, but you’ll be able to fit the ITX version of mid-range GPUs.
 Or maybe a low-profile graphics card.

 The good news is that you can equip the Cube Mini with an ATX power supply and the thermal performance isn’t awful.
 It’ll be toasty in there, but components should not hit their thermal limits, even during the summer.
 The case comes with two preinstalled fans (120mm and 90mm), and it fits two 2.5” storage drives.

-7. Thermaltake AH T600: Best helicopter styled unique case
+7. Thermaltake AH T600: Most unique helicopter styled case

 First of all, it looks great without going too far in its visual design.
 You have lots of details, such as the sharp exhausts on the front, or the cockpit-like top of the case.
 But the enclosure isn’t drowned in RGB, and it doesn’t go over the top with its visuals.